ryan-mcclue/musings/notes.md

 world space coordinates. camera position is based on these. the camera will have its own axis system which we determine what it should be and then use cross product based on what we want understanding dot product equivalence with circle equation for multiplication of vectors, be explicit with a hadamard function

+PART 2
+To determine performance must have some stable metric, e.g. ops/sec to compare to e.g measure total time and number of operations Hyper-threading useful in alleviating memory latency, e.g. one thread is waiting to get content from RAM, the other hyper-thread can execute
+However, as we are not memory bound (just going through pixel by pixel and not generating anything intermediate; will all probably stay in L1 cache), we are probably saturating the core's ALUs, so hyper-threading not as useful
+When making multi-threaded, segregate task by writing prototype function, e.g. `render_tile`

+When refactoring, utilise our vimrc <C-F> all files

 # Modern Software is Slow
 People think that it's slow, but it won't crash (because of interpreter)